Tms95320sam/Immigration_chatbot_back-end/readme.txt

 ## Overview

-This chatbot leverages machine learning to understand user queries and provides university recommendations.
+This chatbot leverages machine learning to understand user queries and provides immigration details.
 The system uses BERT-based models for intent recognition and entity extraction.
 The backend is implemented using Flask, which handles API requests and integrates the Rasa bot.

 ## Features